 This 17-item scale, developed by Thompson and Walker, measures couples' intimacy and has good internal consistency with an alpha coefficient of 0.91 to 0.97 (22).
 The items are rated on a scale of 1 to 7 (never to always), with higher scores indicating higher intimacy.
 The total score of each subject is obtained by dividing the sum of the items' scores by the number 17.
-Ebadi et al. calculated the reliability coefficient of the whole scale using Cronbach's alpha method at 0.96, indicating the acceptable reliability coefficient by eliminating each item also showed that deleting any of the items had no significant effect on the reliability coefficient (23).
+Ebadi et al. calculated the reliability coefficient of the whole scale using Cronbach's alpha method at 0.96, indicating the acceptable reliability of the questionnaire.
+The calculation of the reliability coefficient by eliminating each item also showed that deleting any of the items had no significant effect on the reliability coefficient (23).